 A mother visited her boy at college.
 Upon entering his room, her eye swept across the walls, which were covered with more than a dozen suggestive pictures.
 Her heart was grieved, but she said nothing.
 Several days later, the mailman delivered a package to the young man.
 It was a … More

 The Lord told Moses to put His laws in writing (v.
 27).
 As with the giving of the book of the law the first time Moses spent 40 days with the Lord on Mount Sinai (v.
 28).
 Unlike the previous 40 days, the people this time did not get involved in idolatry as before.
 Also, in contrast with the anger Moses evidenced when he returned with the first set of tablets, this time his face radiated with the glory of God (v.
 29).

 When Aaron and the children of Israel saw that his face shone they were afraid to come close to him (vv.
 30-32).
 Moses was not aware of the radiance of his skin but apparently the people told him his face shone because he then covered it (v.
 33).
 This illustrates a vital difference between self-righteous Parseeism and true godliness.
 The pharisee wants to advertise his spirituality while the person who has spent time with God is not even aware of what others see in him.
 The man who is completely devoted to the Lord does not need to wear some badge or button because his life will show he has been spending time with the Lord.

 As Moses shared with the people all that God had spoken he had this veil on his face (vv.
 34-35).
-The interpretation of this is given in II Corinthians 3:13 as it states “And not as Moses, which put a veil over his face, that the children of Israel could not steadfastly look to the end of that which is abolished.”
-The end of II Corinthians 3:13 is parallel with Romans 10:4.
+The interpretation of this is given in (II Cor.
+3:13) as it states “And not as Moses, which put a veil over his face, that the children of Israel could not steadfastly look to the end of that which is abolished.”
+The end of this passage is parallel with (Rom.
+10:4).